Trail To Rome (Winter)

 London to Amsterdam

 Meet up with your Contiki team before we hit the road and take a ferry past the White Cliffs of Dover.
 Next stop: the buzzing, free-wheeling city of Amsterdam.
 Check out Amsterdam’s eye-opening Red Light District, where the creative and wacky come together on narrow cobbled streets, 24/7.
-Get some pointers on the city’s hot spots from your Tour Manager and head into town for a fun night out.
+Get some pointers on the city’s hot spots from your Trip Manager and head into town for a fun night out.

 Ljubljana to Venice